Plumsail/forms-docs/source/javascript/manager.rst

         - This event is executed as soon as the form is created
         - fd.created((r) => { alert('created'); console.log(r); });
     *   - **beforeRender()**
-        - This event is executed before the form starts rendering, not for Sharepoint
+        - This event is executed before the form starts rendering, not for SharePoint
         - fd.beforeRender((r) => { alert('beforeRender'); console.log(r) });
     *   - **rendered()**
-        - This event is executed before the form starts rendering, not for Sharepoint
+        - This event is executed before the form starts rendering, not for SharePoint
         - fd.rendered((r) => { alert('rendered'); console.log(r); });
     *   - **beforeSave()**
-        - This event is executed before the form gets saved, not for Sharepoint
+        - This event is executed before the form gets saved, not for SharePoint
         - fd.beforeSave((r) => { alert('beforeSave'); console.log(r) });
     *   - **saved()**
-        - This event is executed as soon as the form is saved, not for Sharepoint
+        - This event is executed as soon as the form is saved, not for SharePoint
         - fd.saved((r) => { alert('saved'); console.log(r); });

-Modern Sharepoint Forms Events
+Modern SharePoint Forms Events
 **************************************************
-These events can be executed from JavaScript editor for Modern Sharepoint Forms:
+These events can be executed from JavaScript editor for Modern SharePoint Forms:

 .. list-table::
     :header-rows: 1